NASEC 2014 Speakers

 Dr. Michael L. Littman is a Professor of Computer Science at Brown University, from which he received his Ph.
 D. in 1996.
 His research areas are Intelligent agents, Artificial Intelligence, Educational Technology and Machine Learning, among other related areas in computer science and mathematics.
 Prof. Littman, with two other colleagues, has spearheaded the Humanity-Centered Robotics Initiative (see hcri.brown.edu) where the center is "dedicated to robotics as a means to tackle the problems the world faces today."

-Prof. Littman is an avid entertainer and songwriter.
+Prof. Littman is an avid entertainer and lyricist.
 Please visit website cs.brown.edu/~mlittman to get a glimpse of his teaching and research activities as well as for many examples of his other unique talents.

 Robot-Human Interaction and Social Robotics